microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 ### ~avatar avatar

+Welcome!
 In this project, you will build your own seismograph.
+This activity will teach how to use the micro:bit to chart the strength of the acceleration.
+Let's get started!

 ### ~